-This first part of you and your puppy’s life together is one of the most important as you get to know each other.
+This first night with a puppy is the most important as you get to know each other.
 The behaviours and experiences your puppy learns in their first 12 weeks with you will more than likely shape how they interact with you and others in the future.
 Get them used to things they’ll experience every day including carrying them outside to see the sights and sounds, meeting other healthy dogs, grooming and getting in your car.

-Your puppy should be fully vaccinated from 12 weeks, after which you can start to take them outside and turn them into a true socialite!
-Boost their confidence with puppy classes too and to give them basic training.
+Try and keep your puppy away from any stairs, balconies or ponds.
+Puppies can be really nosy when they arrive in your new home so invest in a baby gate to keep them away from these dangerous places when you’re not around.
+From 12 weeks, your puppy should be fully vaccinated, after which you can start to take them outside and turn them into a true socialite!
+Boost their confidence and help give them basic training with puppy classes.
 You’ll find that their favourite toy or treat will also help things along!
-Keep them healthy with advice from your vet around worming, flea treatments and neutering.
+Keep them healthy with advice from your vet around worming and flea treatments.

 Once you’ve reached the six month milestone you’ll be pleased to know that the hardest months should be over!
 Continue to consistently train your puppy and build on their positive experiences as they grow into a confident adult dog.
 As their dietary needs start to change, gradually move them to adult dog food.
 Armed with these basic guidelines and lots of love and attention, your dog is sure to grow up to be happy, confident and the perfect companion!